kwxyn/portfolio/README.md

     copy and paste http://127.0.0.1:8000/ on the web browser

 My intention of this project is to create introduction of myself and keep track of my project accomplishments.
-Also improve accessibility for job interviewers or cilents.
+Also improve accessibility for interviewers or cilents.

 Thank you!